People in Fjallraven jackets guiding sled dogs across snowy terrain under a clear sky, showcasing winter expedition clothing.

 A Taste of Polar: Tom’s 90 km story

 Before someone signs up for the full 300 km expedition, Fjällräven also runs “A Taste of Polar” experiences that offer a concentrated view of life on the trail.
-We were delighted to be offered a much-coveted place on this trip, and our buyer, Tom Jacques-Milner, has returned with a fresh perspective on what the far north demands.
+We were delighted to be offered a place on this trip, and our buyer, Tom Jacques-Milner, returned with a fresh perspective on what the far north demands.

-Tom joined 20 people from across the globe for a 90 km dog sledding experience across the Arctic tundra.
+Tom joined 20 people from across the globe for a 90 km dog-sledding experience across the Arctic tundra.
 Over three days, the group drove their own sleds across the vast landscapes of northern Scandinavia, experiencing a world far removed from home.
-On his back, Tom carried everything needed for the journey, while his own pack of sled dogs did the heavy lifting, in every sense.
+On his back, Tom carried everything needed for the journey, while his own pack of sled dogs did the heavy lifting in every sense.

 What participants take home

 The Polar is more than a long-distance challenge.
-Participants often come home with a clearer sense of how to manage discomfort, work as a team under pressure, and the importance of planning in cold environments.
+Participants often come home with a clearer sense of how to manage discomfort, work as a team under pressure, and appreciate the importance of planning in cold environments.
 Many also return with a renewed respect for remote landscapes and the responsibilities that come with travelling through them.

 How to apply